NAPLAN at a Steiner School

 On the basis of their rich communication skills and ability to produce original creative work, students are well placed to master digital technologies in high school.
 Many of the skills children learn holistically are transferable to digital technology:

 - How digital technologies work – sequential steps, algorithms, and data recording and analysis.

 - Creative use of digital technologies – activities to meet challenges, communicating ideas, and technological safety.

 - Research and analysis – creating complex patterns and representing that using pictures, charts and diagrams, and understanding how numbers and symbols can represent data.

-The skills they learn in primary are transferable to a digital world – critical thinking, problem solving, creativity and collaboration for example.
-What they miss is the impact that technology has on early memory development – research demonstrates that calculators, spell-check and Google search have been implicit in developing skills at the expense of memory.
+The 21st century skills they learn in the Steiner primary curriculum are transferable to a digital world – critical thinking, problem solving, creativity and collaboration, for example.
+What this education avoids is the adverse impact that technology can have on early memory development – research demonstrates that calculators, spell-check and Google search have been implicit in developing skills at the expense of memory.